Information About EMFs and Safety Levels

 Published studies from around the world have linked electromagnetic fields (EMFs) to increased risks for several types of cancer, as well as increased stress, suppression of the immune system, cellular and hormone changes, and even depression and suicide.
-In fact, several thousand studies have reported biological effects related to EMFs.
+As of 2020, several thousand studies have reported important biological effects related to EMFs.
+Note 1

-There are three main kinds of EMFs.
-All three types have been linked to important biological effects.
+There are three main types of EMFs.
+All three types have been linked to adverse biological effects.
 And each type of EMF is measured with a different kind of test instrument…

 Special Note: There is still great controversy about the potential health effects from EMFs.
 Please refer to the proper medical authorities and scientific research literature to make your own decisions regarding health effects and safety levels.1 The attached “What EMF Level Is Safe?”page shows some of the more common EMF exposure guidelines that you may wish to consider.4

 Note 1 I am engineer and not a medical doctor.
 I cannot diagnose or treat any EMF-related health concerns.
 Please consult with your own doctor or other health professional regarding EMF exposure guidelines.